 Apostille Canada what is it or how do I get one?
-Are probably the two most common questions that we have gotten over the past 25 years of providing our specialized international document services.
+Are probably the two most common questions that we have gotten over the past 25 years of providing our specialized international document services and in 2020 it’s still the case.
 After being told to get an Apostille Certification for a Canadian document clients are surprised to find out they can’t get one for their document in Canada and most still don’t understand what it is.
 To help this article will shed some light on what it is and why you can’t get one in Canada under the Hague Convention.

 Hague Apostille Convention Does it Apply in Canada?